A lot or a little?

 Sixteen-year-old manga enthusiast Violet Rossi is looking forward to spending the summer with her artist dad in Seattle, until he suddenly gets a commission that sends them both to Japan.
 It soon comes to light that his wealthy clients, the Yamadas, have been the victims of a major art theft -- and that if a long-lost Van Gogh isn't found and turned over to the thief, people will be killed.
 In Tokyo and Kyoto, from bullet train to rustic inn, Violet and her best friend Reika are on the case.

 Is it any good?

-TOKYO HEIST is a gem, hip enough to appeal to teen girls -- especially the more artistic, cosmopolitan ones -- but also so well crafted, with so many surprises and interesting characters, that their mystery-loving moms will probably go for it, too.
+TOKYO HEIST is a gem, hip enough to appeal to teen girls -- especially the more artistic, cosmopolitan ones -- but also incredibly well-crafted.
+It offers so many surprises and interesting characters that those teens’ mystery-loving moms will probably go for it, too.

 First-time novelist Diana Renn's writing is topnotch, and she keeps plot complications in play quite deftly.
 Violet, a smart, creative child of single parents, is appealing and true to life; she's often more adult than her artist father, but both of them learn a lot about themselves and each other in the course of their adventures.